 When we started this work in 2004, there was no Northern Gateway proposal.
-By the end of our work, the Enbridge Gateway was proposed.
-These documents were all submitted to the hearings, but they have a broader research purpose.
+By the end of our work, Enbridge‘s Northern Gateway pipeline and oil tanker route was proposed.
+These documents were all submitted to the hearings, but they also serve a broader coastal research and species conservation purpose.

 To understand Raincoast’s objections to the Northern Gateway Project, we have compiled analysis and reviews that we produced either as evidence for the federal hearings (NEB/CEAA), published science papers or in popular reports.
 Links to these documents are at the bottom of the page.